We came across the Indonesian choosing game called “Pipo, Pipo”.

 This blog I quote below talks about it.
 Says they played it but had never heard of it before and were wondering what language it was in – speculating it may be from Papua.
 It has the lyrics as below.
 They say the rules are:

-If anyone could help identify the language of "Pipo, Pipo" and/or provide a translation, please let us know in the comments below or email me.
+If anyone could provide any info about “Pipo, Pipo” and/or provide a translation, please let us know in the comments below or email me.

 Many thanks to Innosanto Nagara for helping with the rhyme!
 Check out Innosanto’s Book and cd of Indonesia Children’s Music.
 It’s really great!